bcCOVID-19group/bcCOVID-19group-site/content/post/2022-05-18-report/index.md

 ---
 The BC COVID-19 Modelling team issued their [twenty-second report](/post/2022-05-18-report/COVID19group-2022-05-18.pdf) on the status of COVID-19 in British Columbia (May 18th, 2022).
-This report focuses on the ongoing Omicron BA.2 wave and addresses the question of when it will peak and how big its impact will be.
+This report focuses on the ongoing Omicron BA.2 wave, which appears to have peaked in BC and elsewhere in Canada, and examines data for new variants.
 In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.